pedroifg/pedroifg/README.md

 ### Hi there! :wave:

 My name is Pedro Ivo Grisi from Brazil.
-I'm a IT student and Front-End developer.
+I'm a IT student and Data Analyst (entry level).

 In my free time i like watch soccer games (⚽️), practice my code, watch movies and series (🎞️), listen to music (🎵), play some games(:video_game:) and drink a good beer(:beer:).